BOOKING CONDITIONS (Valid for bookings from 17th January 2017)

 Price Match Guarantee

-All holidays featured in our brochures are subject to availability.
+All holidays featured on our websites or in our brochures are subject to availability.

 Very occasionally there is insufficient demand for a particular holiday.
 At any time up to the balance due date we reserve the right to cancel the holiday and offer you the choice of option (ii) or (iii) below should the number of passengers booked be insufficient to operate the tour.
 No compensation or refund of any expenses you have incurred will be payable in these circumstances.
 We will not cancel your holiday after the balance due date unless we are forced to do so as a result of circumstances outside our control (force majeure) as defined below or where you have failed to comply with any requirement of these Booking Conditions entitling us to cancel such as paying on time.